manymoments/manymoments.github.io/_posts/2019-11-03-authenticated-synchronous-bft.markdown

 Different modeling assumptions under which we construct BFT protocols often make it hard to compare two protocols and understand their relative contributions.
 In this post we discuss *[synchronous](https://decentralizedthoughts.github.io/2019-06-01-2019-5-31-models/)* protocols in the *[authenticated](https://decentralizedthoughts.github.io/2019-07-18-setup-assumptions/)* model (assuming a PKI).

-A protocol is assumed to be running in the [synchronous model](https://decentralizedthoughts.github.io/2019-06-01-2019-5-31-models/) assumes that:
-- **Bounded message delay.** All messages will arrive within a bounded delay of $\Delta$.

-A common strengthening of synchronous model is called that *lock-step* model:
-- **Lock-step execution.** Replicas execute the protocol in rounds in a synchronized manner.
+A protocol is assumed to be running in the [synchronous model](https://decentralizedthoughts.github.io/2019-06-01-2019-5-31-models/) assumes a **bounded message delay**, i.e., all messages will arrive within a bounded delay of $\Delta$.
+A common strengthening of synchronous model is called that *lock-step* model, i.e., replicas execute the protocol in rounds in a synchronized manner.
 A message sent at the start of a round arrives by the end of the round.

 **Lock-step execution vs. bounded message delay.** Some papers refer to their protocol latency in terms of \#rounds, whereas some others in terms of $\Delta$.
 It turns out that one can obtain lock-step execution from a bounded message delay assumption, by merely using a *clock synchronization* protocol.
 Due to works by [Dolev et al.](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.499.2250&rep=rep1&type=pdf) and [Abraham et al.](https://eprint.iacr.org/2018/1028.pdf), we have solutions with $O(n^2)$ message complexity to achieve such synchronization.
 Specifically, they show that a $2\Delta$ time suffices to implement a lock-step round.
 Thus, conceptually, the two assumptions boil down to just assuming a bounded message delay.